 Nestor pointed into our basket again, where there indeed was a bottle of tequila in the bottom.

 “I’ve been framed!”
 I said, looking around to see if the culprit was near.
 Not that I eschew alcohol by any means.
-I’m not a Christian who believes that merely drinking alcohol is a sin, and I believe Jesus drank enough wine during his time on earth to prove my point.
-However, even with that in mind, we weren’t really looking to buy any then.
+I’m a beer-drinkin’ Baptist, after all, and do not hold with the oft-held belief that drinking alcohol is a sin.
+(I believe Jesus drank enough wine during his time on earth to prove my point.)
+However, even with that in mind, we weren’t really looking to buy any alcohol then.
 It took some time and guesswork to figure out who stashed the tequila.
-Naturally, Butch was our number one suspect and he seemed happy to take the blame.
-Too happy.
-In the end, I think it was Flo who figured out that it was really Sylvana who had stashed the booze in our basket.
+Naturally, Butch was our number one suspect, but it was Flo who figured out that it was really Sylvana who had stashed the booze in our basket.
 When confronted, Sylvana laughed and laughed.

 We were to get another shock when we went to pay for our purchases.
 After the cashier rang up everything, the total price according to the register screen, was like 170.50.
 Fortunately, Nestor was there to aid us in translation and explained that the 170.50 was in the old El Salvadorian currency, back before the economy switched to American dollars, so we really owed around $15.